 a.
 There is insufficient land within the existing urban growth area to permit the urban growth that is forecast to occur in the succeeding 20 years; or

 b.
-There can be shown an overriding public benefit to public health, safety and welfare by moving the urban growth boundary.
+There can be shown an overriding public benefit to public health, safety and welfare by moving the urban growth boundary; or

+c.
+There are shown patterns of development that create pressure in areas that exceed the available and developable lands within the urban growth area boundary.

-9. The area that is designated for the expansion of any urban growth area should be contiguous to an existing urban growth boundary.
+9. The area that is designated for the expansion of any urban growth area must be contiguous to an existing urban growth boundary.

-10. Reductions in any urban growth boundary should ensure that sufficient land will remain within the reduced urban growth area to permit the urban growth that is forecast to occur in the succeeding 20 years including a reasonable market factor.
+10. Reductions in any urban growth boundary must ensure that sufficient land will remain within the reduced urban growth area to permit the urban growth that is forecast to occur in the succeeding 20 years including a reasonable market factor.

-11. A variety of densities and housing types should be provided in urban growth areas, with planned densities of four units per acre or higher, except where limited by physical constraints.
+11. Provide a variety of densities and housing types in urban growth areas, with planned densities of four units per acre or higher, except where limited by physical constraints.
 The exact locations of housing densities are to be determined by joint plans or subarea plans.

-12. Expansion or reduction of any urban growth area should be compatible with the use of designated natural resource lands, designated archaeological and historic resources, and with critical areas.
+12. Ensure expansion or reduction of any urban growth area is compatible with the use of designated natural resource lands, designated archaeological and historic resources, and with critical areas.

-13. The designation of or change to urban growth areas should be consistent with the Thurston County County-Wide Planning Policies.
+13. The designation of or change to urban growth areas must be consistent with the Thurston County County-wide Planning Policies.

-14. In order to protect the supply of adequate water to rural area residents and natural resource industries, the County should consider mitigation methods for rural area water supplies that are purchased or transferred from the rural area for use in a city or urban growth area.
+14. Consider mitigation methods for rural area water supplies that are purchased or transferred from the rural area for use in a city or urban growth area in order to protect the supply of adequate water to rural area residents and natural resource industries.

 OBJECTIVE B: Planning Framework for Urban Growth Areas - Adopt and maintain a joint plan for each urban growth area around a city or town.
 For urban growth areas around unincorporated centers, the policy framework for urban growth should be embodied either in this Comprehensive Plan or subarea plan.